Who is 'Baby Yoda' in The Mandalorian? Here are some of our wildest theories so far

 Baby Yoda is actually a fungus

 Echoing this conversation from earlier in the day -- whatever species Yoda belongs to is 100% force sensitive, based on the evidence of the three we've seen in canon thus far.
-Since Jedi do not partner up, the Yoda species must therefore be the product of some kind of fission-based or budding process typical of asexual reproduction.
+Since Jedi do not partner up, the Yoda species must therefore be the product of some kind of fission-based or budding process, as suggested by my colleague, Scott Stein, typical of asexual reproduction.
 Therefore, it is highly likely that the Yoda species is actually a sentient plant or fungus.

 - Rich Brown, Smart Home and Appliances Executive Editor